baskerville/baskerville.github.com/site/contact.md

 order: 5
 ---

-Please send an electronic mail to baskerville at lavabit dot com.
+Please send an electronic mail to nihilhill at gmail dot com.